Dublin Port: Location

-The modern Dublin Port is located either side of the River Liffey, out to its mouth.
+The modern Dublin Port is located on either side of the River Liffey, out to its mouth.
 On the north side of the river, the main part (205 ha) of the port lies at the end of East Wall and North Wall, from Alexandra Quay.
 The element of the port on the south side of the river is much smaller (51 ha) and lies at the beginning of the Poolbeg peninsula.

 Access

 The port is served by road, with a direct connection from the Dublin Port Tunnel to the northern part (and so a connection with the M50 motorway).

 There is no passenger rail service to either part of Dublin Port but the northern part is served by freight rail.
-The northern part is also served by Dublin Bus, with route 53 and by a Luas terminus just outside the port area.
-The southern part can be reached by bus, and both are also served by taxi.
+The northern part is also served by Nolan Coaches Route 853 Dublin City to Dublin Port and Dublin Bus, with route 53 and by a Luas terminus just outside the port area.
+The southern part can be reached by bus.

 Dublin Port Company

 The port is operated by the semi-state Dublin Port Company (DPC), incorporated on 28 February 1997 (formerly the Dublin Port and Docks Board, and successor to the Ballast Board founded in 1707), the headquarters of which are located just beyond the main port entrance on the northern side of the Liffey.
-In 2017 the area around the headquarters was rebuilt with the installation of a heritage crane and creation of a maritime-themed garden.
-The company is responsible for infrastructure of the port, with individual operations run by tenants such as State authorities, notably the customs service, ferry, freight and oil companies, terminal operators, and stevedores.
+In 2017 the area around the headquarters was rebuilt with the installation of a heritage crane and the creation of a maritime-themed garden.
+The company is responsible for the infrastructure of the port, with individual operations run by tenants such as State authorities, notably the customs service, ferry, freight and oil companies, terminal operators, and stevedores.

 The port company is responsible for pilotage services within Dublin Bay, and manages the three port lighthouses (but not those of Howth or Kish Bank).
 It also formerly operated two drydocks, which were closed in 2016.

 According to DPC, the port handled 23.5 million tonnes of cargo in 2003, as well as 1,426,000 passengers.
 That year 7,917 ships docked in the port, including 54 cruise liners carrying 54,000 visitors.
 In April 2010, the company announced its "busiest week ever", following restrictions placed on European airspace because of the eruption of the Eyjafjallajökull volcano in Iceland.
 Some 72,118 passengers were reported to have travelled through the ferry terminals during the week of 15–21 April that year, and that week saw the culmination of increased trade in Dublin Port, as the company's figures for the first quarter of 2010 would eventually reveal.
 March 2010 saw a 13.5% trade increase when compared with March 2009, and that month was declared by the company as the fourth consecutive month of trade increase since the economic downturn.
 The figures of imports and exports declined during the depression of 2010 but then increased during the decade and in 2019, 38.1 million tonnes of cargo was handled and there were 7,898 ship movements of which 158 were cruise ships.